 You will be required to contact the Grand Falls Veterinary Clinic or Florenceville Veterinary Clinic directly to book an appointment.
 Remember that each offer expires three (3) months from the date that the application is approved.
 The Veterinary Clinic will bill VC-T.N.R. for the cost of the procedure.
 You are responsible for your pet’s transportation to and from the Veterinary Clinic.

 Disclaimer: Many factors are taken into consideration when processing the application for eligibility, and are not limited to what is listed above.
 The Victoria County SPCA reserves the right to refuse service.
-For the 2024-5 year this program is limited to people living in Plaster Rock, Perth-Andover and surrounding areas (postal codes starting with E7G and E7H).
+For the 2026-7 year this program gives priority to people living in Plaster Rock, Perth-Andover and surrounding areas (postal codes starting with E7G and E7H).

 If the dog is in immediate danger or distress, please contact the New Brunswick SPCA at 1-877-722-1522.